himaenshuu/cnn/README.md

 - 🛠 Experiment with **hyperparameters** to optimize performance.

 ## 📜 License 📄
 This project is **open-source**.
-Feel free to modify and use it as needed! 💻🔓
+Feel free to modify and use it as needed 💻🔓

 ---
 💡 **Contributions and feedback are welcome:-**